Research data management (148)#

 Wem gehören Forschungsdaten?
 Diese Frage stellt sich bei Daten, an deren Entstehung mehrere Personen beteiligt waren, und besonders bei Textdaten, Bildern und Videos.
 Hier lernen Sie, für Ihr eigenes Forschungsvorhaben zu erkennen, wessen Urheber- und Leistungsschutzrechte zu berücksichtigen sind.
 Sie erfahren, wie Sie mit Hilfe von Vereinbarungen frühzeitig Rechtssicherheit herstellen, etwa um Daten weitergeben oder publizieren zu können.

-Tags: Research Data Management, Licensing
+Tags: Research Data Management, Licensing, Include In Dalia

 Content type: Slides